ymollard/python-starter-slides/slides.md

 ```

 Typing is only intended for the type checker (e.g. `mypy`, or `Pycharm`).
-At runtime, type hints are ignored by the interpreter:

-This will run like a charm but your IDE will report the type mismatch between the variable and the literal:
+At runtime, type hints are ignored by the interpreter but your IDE will report the type mismatch between the variable and the literal:

 ```python
 i: int = 4.2